-After Humble moved out of this facility around 1950, the building was sued by the Acme Fast Freight Company until the late 1960s.
+After Humble moved out of this facility around 1950, this, and associated buildings within the larger context were used by the Acme Fast Freight Company until the late 1960s.
 With the decline in railroad traffic, and the attendant rise in truck traffic, most facilities previously located along the tracks relocated to the highways, and this building, like many others, fell into vacancy and disrepair.
 In the 1980s, an emerging arts scene in East Austin brought new vitality to these buildings; this building housed the art glass studio of Reji Thomas until recently.
 Other similar buildings began to be used as rehearsal spaces, recording studios, and other arts-related studios and performance spaces.